 Gender is an important piece of my identity.
-I use male pronouns and speak openly in the classroom about being a transgender man.
+My pronouns are he/him and I speak openly in the classroom about being a transgender man.
 Students look for role models in all aspects of their identity, whether it be personally or professionally, and I hope for some, I can be both.
 For more information about why using pronouns in the workplace is important, please see:

 I am about 85% through completing my "48 4000-footer" list of hiking the 48 New Hampshire peaks that have an elevation of 4000 ft or higher (subject to other conditions).
-I also enjoy distance cycling as well as running with my dog, Molly.
-In addition, I completed the 2019 Harbor to the Bay AIDS Benefit ride; this is a 125-mile bike ride from Boston, MA to Provincetown, MA to raise money, awareness, and support for people living with HIV and hepatitis.
+I also enjoy distance cycling as well: I completed the 2019 Harbor to the Bay AIDS Benefit ride, a 125-mile bike ride from Boston, MA to Provincetown, MA to raise money, awareness, and support for people living with HIV and hepatitis.

-Currently in Durango, CO, I am enjoying the outdoor life of hiking, running, and distance cycling.
+Currently in Durango, CO, I am enjoying the outdoor life of hiking, snowshoeing, and distance cycling.

 For academic matters, please contact me at c w s a w y e r [AT] f o r t l e w i s [DOT] e d u (no spaces)